JackHannnnnn/Amazon-Recommender-System/README.md

 ### Instructions

 #### 1. Download data
-You need to have download the data first and it will take several minutes..
+You need to download data to the directory HOME/data.
+This will take some time.

 ```bash
 chmod +x download.sh; ./download.sh